temporalio/edu-101-go-code/exercises/hello-workflow/README.md

     --input '"Donna"'
 ```

+Notice the quoting for the input value, which has double quotes inside of single quotes.
+The input passed to the `temporal` command must be provided in JSON format and the quoting used here is necessary to pass the value through the shell and into the Workflow in the correct format.

 Note that this command starts the Workflow, but it does not wait for
 it to complete or show the result.